 Panel meetings are held in October, November, and December.

 Panelists are required to:

-- Attend/Participate in a panel orientation, either online, by phone, or in-person
+- Participate in a panel orientation, either online, by phone, or in-person

-- Read all assigned applications prior to the panel meeting and familiarize themselves with all applications by reading the provided summary sheet.
-Panelists are encouraged to take notes and will be expected to present their assigned applications to their peers at the panel meeting.
+- Read all applications prior to the panel meeting.
+Panelists are encouraged to take notes and will be expected to present a portion of the applications to their peers at the panel meeting.

 - Attend the panel meeting (Panelists must be available for the entirety of the meeting, 4-5 hours)